Igoroliveira98/deck-cards/README.md

 **Front End**

 - Uma página simples para renderizar o conteúdo da API.
-- Buscar os dados do Servidor utilizando o fetch
+- Buscar os dados do Servidor utilizando o fetch.

+- One simple page for render API content
+- search data of server using fetch

 **Back End**

 - Criação da estrutura do servidor utilizando o express.
 - Configuração do CORS para permitir que os recursos do servidor sejam acessados.
 - Acesso a API do deckofcards para buscar os dados.

+- Build a server using express.
+- Config the CORS for allow that server API to be accessed.
+- Accessed deck of cards API for take the data.